 Toronto’s WordPress community is growing strong.
 WordCamp is a great opportunity to get together to share ideas and celebrate all that WordPress is.

-Why did you decide to speak at WordCamp Toronto?
+Why did you decide to speak?